neuron4/daniellerch.github.io/_posts/2000-01-01-image_steganography_spatial.md

 ### 1. Basic information hiding:

 The most basic technique to hide information in the spatial domain is the replacement of the least significant bit (LSB) of the pixel by a bit of the message.
 By this way we can hide at most one bit per pixel.
 When we hide information in all the pixels we say we are using a bitrate of 100% or bit rate 1.
 This modifies significantly the statistics of the image and, in consequence, this is easy to detect.
 As far as the main objective of steganography is undetectability it is preferable to use lower bitrates.
 By the other side, the replacement of the LSB is an asymmetrical operation.
 When we replace the LSB of an even pixel this produces the same effect of adding one when we replace by one or does not produce any effect when we replace by zero.
 Similarly, when we replace the LSB of an odd pixel this produces the same effect of subtracting one when we replace by zero or does not produce any effect when we replace by one.
 If we plot an histogram of the pixel intensities we can see the effects of the embedding.
 This is because the bars that represent the number of pixels of an even value grow, and the bars that represent the number of pixels of an odd value grow.
 Therefore, if we hide enough data, for example using bitrate 1, the bars tend to have the same height.
+This is how the Histogram Attack works [[3](#references)] and it is the basis for subsequent attacks that knocked out LSB replacement [[1](#references),[2](#references)].
+So, we are not going to use LSB replacement.
+Instead we are going to use LSB matching.

 Let's suppose that we have the following set of pixels and we want to hide the A letter in ASCII code.